 Number restrictions across accounting connectors

-When working with the Unified API, it’s important to understand that each accounting software enforces its own rules and restrictions regarding thenumber
+When working with the Unified API, it’s important to understand that each accounting software enforces its own rules and restrictions regarding thenumber or invoice_number fields used in journal entries, financial entries, and accounting entries.

 These fields appear in the following endpoints: